TWT-At/Server/README.md

 ## Introdection:

-This is my try to use the Laravel framework to rewrite a web project named AT in the TWT.
+This is my try to use the Laravel framework to rewrite a web project of backend development named AT in the TWT.